OfficeDev/office-js-docs-pr/docs/design/add-in-development-best-practices.md

      >**Note**  Add-ins that take up too much space might not pass [Office Store validation](https://msdn.microsoft.com/library/cd90836a-523e-42f5-ab02-5123cdf9fefe(Office.15).aspx).

 - For all icons:
 	- Provide meaningful icons and [labels](http://msdn.microsoft.com/library/8cef4fce-e6a1-459b-951f-47ac03ec95a6%28Office.15%29.aspx) for buttons that clearly identify the action the user is taking.
+For UI text, follow the guidelines for [Office voice](https://msdn.microsoft.com/en-us/library/office/mt484351.aspx).

  - Use PNG format with a transparent background.